-Flights (Euro Traveller) with British Airways (Airbus 319/321); travel by private coach; hotel accommodation; breakfasts; 1 lunch and 4 dinners with wine; all admissions; all tips; all taxes; the services of the lecturer.
+Flights (Euro Traveller) with British Airways (Airbus 319/321); travel by private coach; hotel accommodation; breakfasts; 1 lunch and 4 dinners with wine; all admissions; all tips; all taxes; the services of the lecturer and the tour manager.

 The tour involves a lot of walking in town centres where vehicular access is restricted and standing in museums, and should not be attempted by anyone who has difficulty with everyday walking and stair-climbing.
 The transfer days between Milan’s airports and the hotels and between Genoa and Turin involve a lot of driving.
 Average distance by coach per day: 51 miles.

 Before booking, please refer to the FCDO website to ensure you are happy with the travel advice for the destination(s) you are visiting.

 'Lecturer is an expert guide.
 Generous with his knowledge and time.
 Delightful sense of humour.'

 'The itinerary was very good indeed.
 Genoa & Turin are interesting cities and the contrast was most enjoyable.'